nilp0inter/MiSTer_WebMenu/README.md

 # MiSTer_WebMenu

-An external web browser based MiSTer frontend
+A web interface for MiSTer

 ## Instructions